RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

 ```

 The database controller recognizes the new custom resource and validates the specification.
-If the database specification is valid, the controller creates the database on the specified Redis Enterprise cluster.
+If the database specification is valid, the controller combines the values specified in
+the custom resource with default values and uses the full specification to create the
+database on the specified Redis Enterprise cluster.
+This allows a user to specify the
+minimum desired state.

-The database is exposed with the same service mechanisms by the service rigger for the Redis Enterprise cluster.
+Once the database is created, it is exposed with the same service mechanisms by the service rigger for the Redis Enterprise cluster.
+If the database custom resource is deleted, the database is deleted from the cluster and its services are also deleted.

 ## Database Lifecycle